jeremiahsb/abogen/README.md

 Unit tests cover the queue service, web routes, and conversion pipeline helpers.
 Contributions that add features should include new tests whenever practical.

 ## Upgrading from the desktop GUI
 The legacy PyQt5 interface is no longer packaged.
-Existing scripts that call `abogen.main` should switch to the new web entry point (`abogen.web.app:main`).
+Existing scripts that call `abogen.main` should switch to the new web entry point (`abogen.webui.app:main`).
 The new experience works headlessly, plays nicely in Docker, and exposes JSON APIs for automation.

 ## Troubleshooting
 - Conversion jobs stay pending → ensure the background worker has write access to the upload/output directories.